MEP both supports and engages in research—each topically directed by the Steering Committee members.

 Who participates in MMSD’s 4K program?

 Although MMSD provides universal access to a part-day 4K-program, opting-in to enroll is not universal.
 An important first question is how does participation in 4K differ among different groups of children?
 Are students’ background and family characteristics associated with patterns of attendance?
 For example, are children of color or low-income children more or less likely to attend 4K than other children?
-Does residential neighborhood or home language predict attendance?
+Does home language predict attendance?
 Finally, do program elements (such as time of day or type of school) influence enrollment?

 How, if at all, is participation in 4K associated with school readiness and does this association vary by child and family attributes or across 4K sites?